You can search for a vessel by looking up MMSI, IMO, name, or call sign.

 MMSI (Maritime Mobile Service Identity)

-An MMSI is associated with a vessel and is used for AIS transponders.
-All vessels with an AIS transponder(s) will have an MMSI.
-An MMSI is also used for handheld VHF transceivers with Digital Selected Calling (DSC) and Global Navigation Satellite System (GNSS).
-An MMSI is intended to be unique, but a vessel may have several MMSIs associated with it because Aids to Navigation (AtoN) often also have an MMSI assigned and this includes mobile AtoNs such as fishing buoys¹.
+All vessels with an AIS transponder(s) will have a MMSI.
+A MMSI is also used for handheld VHF transceivers with Digital Selected Calling (DSC) and Global Navigation Satellite System (GNSS).
+A MMSI is intended to be unique, but a vessel may have several MMSIs associated with it because Aids to Navigation (AtoN) often also have a MMSI assigned and this includes mobile AtoNs such as fishing buoys¹.
+Fishing buoys can also arbitrarily be assigned unregistered MMSIs.

 IMO (International Maritime Organisation)